CeVIO-User-Guide-Unofficial/cevio-ai-zh/docs/en/songtrack/song_04.md

 If the lyrics contain `’` (full-width quotation mark), the vowel in the mora (kana) before it will be dropped, and only the sound of the consonant will be pronounced.

-For example, typing `いぇす` will pronounce "yesu", and the sound of the last "す" is very clear; but typing `いぇす'` will make the vowel "u" drop out and pronounces a more natural "yes" sound.
+For example, typing `いぇす` will pronounce "yesu", and the sound of the last "す" is very clear; but typing `いぇす'` will devoice the vowel "u" and pronounce a more natural "yes" sound.

 \* You can enter `’` at places other than the end, such as `す’ぺーす’`, but the actual effect depends on the mora to which `’` is attached.
-Invalid for row /a/ (あ行).
+Invalid for a row (あ行).

 ![drop off Vowel](images/song_04_3.png)